what is bitumen?

-Bitumen is a mixture of Organic Liquids that are highly Viscous, Black, Sticky, Entirely Soluble in Carbon Disulfide, and composed primarily of highly condensed Polycyclic Aromatic Hydrocarbons.
+Bitumen is a mixture of organic liquids that are highly viscous, black and sticky.
+Bitumen is entirely soluble in carbon disulfide and composed primarily of highly condensed polycyclic aromatic hydrocarbons.

-Bitumen / Asphalt / Tar is used in the production of bituminous waterproofing products, Roof shingles, Roofing felt & for sealing flat roofs.
+Bitumen is also called as asphalt and tar.
+Bitumen is used in the production of bituminous waterproofing products, roof products, roof shingles, roofing felt and for sealing flat roofs.

 Bitumen – grades

 Bitumen is classified into four types based on Viscosity, as given below